ryanmio/kenya-nigeria-prep-hallucination-audit/docs/trace_of_claims.md

 - "optimizing outreach" is changed to "improve outreach approaches"
 - "identifying geographic hotspots for intervention" is changed to "identify geographical hotspots"

-More concerning, the Audere white paper combines multiple separate McKinsey white papers into one citation.
+More concerning, the Audere white paper appears to combine two separate McKinsey white papers into a single citation.
 The citation reads:
 > McKinsey Global Institute.
 The Future of AI in Healthcare.
 McKinsey & Company; 2023.
 Available from: https://www.mckinsey.com/capabilities/quantumblack/our-insights/the-state-of-ai-in-2023-generative-ais-breakout-year

-The title of the citation is "The Future of AI in Healthcare", however the citation hyperlinks to "The state of AI in 2023: Generative AI’s breakout year".
-This is a telltale sign of AI hallucination.
-Worse, we can find no evidence of a McKinsey Global Institute report titled "The Future of AI in Healthcare", although we found a LinkedIn and blog post that repeat this same citation, both of which appear entirely AI-generated.
+The citation's title is "The Future of AI in Healthcare," yet the hyperlink leads to "The state of AI in 2023: Generative AI's breakout year."
+This mismatch is consistent with patterns often seen in AI-generated citations.
+To date, we have not located an authentic McKinsey Global Institute report titled "The Future of AI in Healthcare."
+However, we did find both a LinkedIn post and a blog article that reproduce the same hybrid citation; both appear to be AI-generated.

 - LinkedIn post: https://www.linkedin.com/pulse/future-ai-healthcare-trends-predictions-piyush-david-1ikjc/
 - GPTzero analysis showing 100% AI-generated: https://app.gptzero.me/documents/10bc721f-5fb6-4009-a36c-5fd5334293dd/share